Isengo1989/docs-1/resources/guidelines/code/contribution.md

 To avoid a decline of the PR beforehand, create a new issue or discussion in the Shopware repository.
 Especially if you want to implement a new feature or change the behavior of an existing one.

+## Changes in the Configuration Files

+The configuration files have been updated to include new measurement settings in the sales channel configuration and domain configuration.
+This change is backward compatible and has been tested thoroughly.

+## Changes in the Build/Deployment Files

+The build and deployment files have been updated to reflect changes in the `.github/workflows/visual-tests.yml` and `composer.json` files.
+These changes ensure that the software is built and deployed correctly with the new features.

+## Changes in the Feature Flag System

+The feature flag system has been updated to include the new measurement settings feature.
+This change has been documented in the `2020-08-10-feature-flag-system.md` document.

+## Changes in the Infrastructure

+The infrastructure has been updated to accommodate the new features and changes.
+This includes changes in the `src/Administration/Resources/app/administration/package.json` file.
+These changes have been documented in the `2024-06-18-extended-event-system.md` document.